MinghaoWang-Creater/NBA-best-player-detection-and-result-prediction/README.md

 ### Methods
 **Outlier detection**
-- LOF (Local Outlier Factor) and Isolation Forest are both used to detect outliers.
+- LOF (Local Outlier Factor) is used to detect outliers.

 **Outlier clustering**
 - Outliers contain both “very good” and “very bad” players, so **K-Means** is applied to outliers.